 Yurbi takes a simple, predictable and transparent approach to pricing.
-User licenses start at just $495 per year, and that includes every feature Yurbi offers.
+User licenses start at just $250 per month for 5 users, and that includes every feature Yurbi offers.
 Additionally, because Yurbi is designed for business users (not developers), costs associated with implementation, deployment, training and maintenance are less than with Business Objects.
 Learn more about Yurbi’s pricing model.

 Resources Backed by a well-established company with a solid reputation and massive financial and technical resources, Business Objects is a formidable player in the world of BI.
 A recent Gartner report notes that from 2012 to 2013, SAP grew 5.3 percent2.
 Currently, SAP enjoys almost 25 percent market share and more than $3 million in annual revenue.
 We feel confident that SAP is here to stay and will go through development cycles and invest in their products as necessary.
 Additionally, due to its popularity, finding a developer trained in Business Objects’ proprietary language is easy.
 And when your developer needs a question answered, he or she will have a large user community to turn to for answers and advice.